What is robots.txt?

 *.
 If a string

 User-agent: * are ignored.
 If the

 User-agent: Yandex and

-Separate directives can be entered for the following Yandex robots:
+You can enter separate directives for the following Yandex robots:

-User-agent: YandexBot # will only use the main indexing robot Disallow: /*id= User-agent: Yandex # will use all Yandex robots Disallow: /*sid= # besides the main indexing robot User-agent: * # Yandex robots won't be used Disallow: /cgi-bin
+User-agent: YandexBot # will be used only by the main indexing robot Disallow: /*id= User-agent: Yandex # will be used by all Yandex robots Disallow: /*sid= # except for the main indexing robot User-agent: * # won't be used by Yandex robots Disallow: /cgi-bin

 Disallow and Allow directives